Notifications

 Overview

-Mathematics is a powerful tool used every day to solve real-life problems.
-A focus on numeracy skills provides students with a solid foundation of mathematical knowledge.
-Numeracy skills support real-life pursuits, including telling time, using and managing money, following instructions, finding an address and reading a schedule.
+Mathematics is a powerful tool used every day to solve real-world problems.
+In kindergarten to Grade 6, there is a focus on numeracy skills, which provides students with a solid foundation of mathematical knowledge.
+Numeracy skills support real-world pursuits, including managing time, using and managing finances, following instructions, understanding statistics, navigating with maps and reading schedules and statements.

 Studying and mastering mathematics can lead to jobs in computer science, construction, artificial intelligence, teaching, engineering and many other fields.

-Find out what is next for K to 6 curriculum renewal.
+Find out what is next for K to 12 curriculum renewal

-• What we heard about the draft K to 6 curriculum
+• What we heard about the draft Kindergarten to Grade 6 (K to 6) curriculum

 • What we updated